mit-rss/path_planning/README.md

 Feel free to use these, but if you depend on other packages, be aware that your code will not run.
 Please let the staff know if there are any other packages you would like to see included.
 Please also keep in mind that the autograder will be running a stock installation of ROS Melodic on Ubuntu 18.04.
 Any hacks or modifications you may have performed on your personal installation of ROS will not be present in the autograder environment.

 ## Logistics and Setup
 Fork the skeleton code from this repository (https://github.com/mit-rss/path_planning_tesse).
+Also, please pull the latest version of tesse-ros-bridge (https://github.mit.edu/rss/tesse-ros-bridge).

 Each node that needs to be implemented has a template python file and launch file.
 Each node has parameters set in the launch file and defined in the node code.
 If you add additional ROS parameters to your ROS nodes, be sure to give them default values.
 Our Gradescope evaluation is only able to provide the parameters that the template code comes with.
 If you add more parameters (or fail to give them default values), we will not be able to set them in the Gradescope evaluation and your tests will fail!